Traditional learning vs Online Learning”- that’s truly a topic which needs some pondering upon, Isn’t it?

 Apart from an important teacher figure, the role of the student is also a matter of concern in both cases.
 As the saying goes ” All five fingers are not the same”, therefore in similitude to that proverb,” All students are not the same”.
 Each one requires their own space and time to gel in with their preferred choices.
 It is often seen that students are shy enough to confront a teacher in a class.
 Such introverts prefer the option of online learning, whereas a jolly and inquisitive person like Jasmine would prefer a teacher to be in front of her eyes.

 So the crux of the argument is that Learning is subjective, rather than being objective.

 It altogether comes down to the individual’s preference.
 It’s like it’s your choice whether you want to go with a Nokia 1100 or an iPhone. 😀

-So to keep jokes apart, no emerging technology can a replace the classroom form of learning as it is rightly said that Old will always remain gold.
+So to keep jokes apart, no emerging technology can replace the classroom form of learning.
+As it is rightly said that Old will always remain gold.
 Yes, one could always participate in a collaborative form of learning as “Blacks and Whites do not work is this Gray world”.
-It better to use the BLENDED version.
+It is better to use the BLENDED version.